Carrie Hamilton: Biography

 Hamilton occasionally appeared on television with her mother.
-In 1987, Burnett guest-starred in an episode of Fame entitled "Reggie and Rose".
+In 1987, Burnett guest-starred in an episode of Fame titled "Reggie and Rose".
 The pair co-starred in a 1988 TV movie titled Hostage.
-They appeared on five episodes of Family Feud in 1995, competing with Hamilton's husband Mark Templin and mother-in-law Dalia Ward against a team led by Betty White. in 1997, they starred on an episode of Touched by an Angel entitled "The Comeback".
+They appeared on five episodes of Family Feud in 1995, competing with Hamilton's husband Mark Templin and mother-in-law Dalia Ward against a team led by Betty White. in 1997, they starred on an episode of Touched by an Angel titled "The Comeback".
 Hamilton played an aspiring Broadway star whose mother (Burnett) had also made a run for Broadway fame, but failed (due to a dirty trick on the part of her conniving best friend, played by Rita Moreno).

-In 1999, Hamilton starred in a popular sixth-season episode of The X-Files, entitled "Monday".
+In 1999, Hamilton starred in a popular sixth-season episode of The X-Files, titled "Monday".
 She played the role of Pam, the girlfriend of a would-be bank robber, who is forced to relive the same day over and over.

-Hamilton was the inspiration for the 1983 hit single "Carrie's Gone" (number 79, Billboard), written by former boyfriend Fergie Frederiksen and recorded by his band, Le Roux, after they broke up.
-The 12-year age difference (Carrie was 19 and Fergie was 31 at the time) was cited as the main reason for the break-up.

 Hamilton worked with her mother to adapt Burnett's memoir, One More Time, for the stage play Hollywood Arms, but she did not live long enough to see it produced.

-To honour her daughter, Carol Burnett published a book called Carrie and Me: A Mother-Daughter Love Story.
+To honor her daughter, Carol Burnett published a book called Carrie and Me: A Mother-Daughter Love Story.
 This was released on April 8, 2014, and became a New York Times bestselling memoir.
 People Magazine described it as a “loving, poignant” tribute book to Burnett’s eldest daughter.

+Hamilton had a three-year period of heavy drug and alcohol abuse that she successfully overcame by the time she was 15.
+Except for a brief relapse at 17, she remained drug- and alcohol-free for the remainder of her life.

 Death

 Hamilton died from pneumonia as a complication of lung cancer that spread to her brain in Los Angeles, California, on January 20, 2002, at age 38, and is interred in the Westwood Village Memorial Park Cemetery.
-She started smoking cigarettes in her early teens, and also had a three-year period of heavy drug and alcohol abuse that she successfully overcame by the time she was 15.
-Except for a brief relapse at 17, she remained drug- and alcohol-free for the remainder of her life.